aidatorajiro/journal/thejournal-documentation/src/diary.md

 ### Resource

-Although you can store any data within Bevy using `Entity` and `Component`, you can also use `Resource`, which is also a global data storage
+Although you can store any data within Bevy using `Entity` and `Component`, you can also use `Resource`, which also works as a global data storage.

 ### Parent-Children